jasmineshi/Coursera_Capstone/README.md

 ![](./images/heatmap.png)

 #### Box plot
 The boxplot shows the distribution of values for different crime types.
-We can see that for all crime type, most neighborhoods contribute less than 10% to a city's total.
+We can see that for all crime types, most neighborhoods contribute less than 10% to a city's total.
 However there are outlier neighborhoods who contribute up to 50%.

 ![](./images/boxplot.png)

 ## Modeling
 #### Model
-I chose to use agglomerative clustering which is an unsupervised hierarchical clustering technique.
+I chose to use an agglomerative clustering model, which is an unsupervised hierarchical clustering technique.

 In this machine learning technique, every data point starts off as an individual cluster.
 The distance between each cluster is computed.
 Based on this, the clusters closest together are combined into a new cluster.
 The distance is computed again between the new set of clusters.
 And the process repeats until all data points are in one big cluster.

-I chose this model because it is simple and the clustering process can be visualized via a dendrogram for better understanding.
+I chose this model because it is simple and the clustering process can be visualized via a dendrogram for deeper understanding.

 ![](./images/dendrogram.png)